bitwig/bitwig-extensions/doc-source/Akai/MPK mini MK3.md

 ## Overview

 This controller extension adds support for the MPK mini MK3:
- - keys are working, you have a dedicated note input
+ - Keys provide note input (also with a dedicated note input port)
- - pads are working, you have a dedicated note input
+ - Pads provide note input (also with a dedicated note input port)
- - knobs are working, and the name of the parameter being controlled should be displayed on the screen
+ - Knobs follow the script's target, with the targeted parameter name shown on the screen

 ## Device Setup

 There is no configuration required on the device; Bitwig Studio will send a custom "program" to it.

- - Do not use "PROG SELECT".
-That would interfer with Bitwig Studio custom program
+ - Do not use "PROG SELECT"; it will interfere with Bitwig Studio's connection.
- - Go into the synchronization settings and send the MIDI Clock, Start/Stop and SPP to synchronize the arpeggiator and note repeat
+ - To synchronize the MPK's arpeggiator and note repeat: go into Bitwig's Synchronization settings (Dashboard > Settings > Synchronization), and enabling sending MIDI "Clock," "Start/Stop," and "SPP" to the MPK mini MK3.